AlecDivito/kv/.notes/README.md

 [Link to Building block](https://github.com/pingcap/talent-plan/blob/master/courses/rust/building-blocks/bb-3.md)

-This chapter focuses on refactoring the project so that it is accessable over a server and client tool with a TCP socket.
+This chapter focuses on refactoring the project so that it is accessible over a server and client tool with a TCP socket.
 It also jumps into comparing your solution to other production systems such as sled.
 Implementation Sled inside of our database and start bench marking it.